Hi, I’m Dr. Elise Castillo:

-I conduct qualitative research on school choice policies, focusing on their possibilities for, and limitations to, advancing racially equitable and democratic public education.
+I conduct qualitative research on school choice policies, focusing on their possibilities for, and limitations to, advancing racially integrated, equitable, and democratic public education.
 As an interdisciplinary scholar, I employ concepts from political science, sociology, and critical policy analysis.

 Ph.D in Education Policy